marguerite/man-pages-zh_CN/README.md

 ## Modern manpage localization project for Chinese language

+It's based on manpages-zh project, a successor for CMPP linux man pages translation project (discontinued), and Linux CN linux man pages translation project, with some new addons from openSUSE maintainers.

 It's been used by openSUSE project as source for man-pages-zh_CN package.

 ### History